Serverfrog/scanner-bot/README.md

 ### Prebuilt Executables

-You’ll find `.exe` files for both `attbot.py` and `botscanner.py` (coming soon under Releases).
-No setup needed—just double-click and run!
+You’ll find `.exe` files for both `attbot.py` and `botscanner.py` (under Releases, currently in Alpha, might not be super stable).
+No setup needed, just double-click and run.

 ### Docker